bjpop/gurita/docsrc/bar.rst

 Summary function
 ----------------

-By default bar plots show the mean of the selected numerical feature.
+By default bar plots show the mean of the selected numerical column.
 However alternative functions can be chosen using the ``--estimator`` argument.

 The allowed choices are: ``mean``, ``median``, ``max``, ``min``, ``sum``, ``std`` (standard deviation), ``var`` (variance).